actix/actix-website/content/docs/application.md

 ## State

 Application state is shared with all routes and resources within the same scope.
-State can be accessed with the `web::Data<State>` extractor as read-only, but interior mutability with `Cell` can be used to achieve state mutability.
+State can be accessed with the `web::Data<State>` extractor.
 State is also available for route matching guards and middlewares.

-Let's write a simple application that uses shared state.
-We are going to store request count in the state:
+Let's write a simple application and store the application name in the state:

 {{< include-example example="application" file="state.rs" section="setup" >}}

-When the app is initialized it needs to be passed the initial state:

-{{< include-example example="application" file="state.rs" section="make_app" >}}

-> **Note**: `HttpServer` accepts an application factory rather than an application
-> instance. `HttpServer` constructs an application instance for each thread, thus
-> application state must be constructed multiple times.
-If you want to share state between
-> different threads, a shared object should be used, e.g. `Arc`.
-There is also an
-> [Example][stateexample] using `Arc` for this.
-Application state does not need to be
-> `Send` and `Sync`, but the application factory must be `Send` + `Sync`.

-To start the previous app, create it into a closure:
+and pass in the state when initializing the App, and start the application:

 {{< include-example example="application" file="state.rs" section="start_app" >}}

+## Shared Mutable State

+`HttpServer` accepts an application factory rather than an application instance.
+Http server constructs an application instance for each thread, thus application data must be constructed multiple times.
+If you want to share data between different threads, a shareable object should be used, e.g. Send + Sync.

+Internally, `web::Data` uses Arc.
+Thus, in order to avoid double Arc, we should create our Data before registering it using `register_data()`.

+In the following example, we will write an application with mutable, shared state.
+First, we define our state and create our handler:

+{{< include-example example="application" file="state.rs" section="setup_mutable" >}}

+and initialize in in an App:

+{{< include-example example="application" file="state.rs" section="make_app_mutable" >}}

 ## Combining applications with different state